 Different set of provisions, Licensing Authorities, requirements for factory premises, requirements for plant and machinery and different definitions under Drugs Act clearly proved beyond doubt that cosmetics and Ayurvedic drugs are different categories of products having different uses.

 The forces which lure the manufacturers to manufacture cosmetics under the garb of Ayurvedic drugs are less stringent requirements for manufacturing of Ayurvedic drugs, a marketing gimmick of claiming the cosmetics as herbal and claiming the treatment of some ailment without side effects and less GST on Ayurvedic drugs.
 18% GST on cosmetics and 5% GST on Ayruvedic drugs is main driving force for manufacturing of cosmetics under the garb of Ayurvedic drugs and causes loss to the exchequer

-Moreover, Ministry of Health & Family Welfare, GOI has issued new Draft Cosmetic Rules vide GSR 1153(E) dated 29.11.2018 and perusal of these Draft Cosmetic Rules further made it clear that Cosmetics and Ayurvedic drugs are different from each other.
+Moreover, Ministry of Health & Family Welfare, GOI has issued new Cosmetic Rules 2020 vide G.S.R.
+No. 763(E) dt 15-12-20 – Cosmetics Rules 2020 and perusal of these Draft Cosmetic Rules further made it clear that Cosmetics and Ayurvedic drugs are different from each other.
 In my opinion, cosmetics should not be allowed to be manufactured in the name of Ayurvedic Drugs.

 Disclaimer: This is the personal opinion of the writer and anyone may have a different opinion about these products and will not attract any legal implication.